OCTOBER TALK

 Before taking interior photographs, check with the outing leader that this is permitted.

 Although we may sometimes be allowed to take interior photos if we have permission from the property owner / occupant, we should use them only for personal or research purposes.
-So do not post photographs of any interior on social media – this is deemed a security risk.

 And never post images of a location / farm online with either GPS co-ordinates or the name and location / address attached, nor as a caption or other “tag” such as the “check in” option on Facebook.